Closing Cost Calculator

 What are closing costs?

 Closing costs are fees paid at the settlement of a home purchase.
 They cover lender charges (origination, underwriting), third-party services (appraisal, title insurance, attorney), and prepaids (prepaid interest, tax and insurance escrow).
-The CFPB estimates they typically total 2 to 5 percent of the loan amount.
+The CFPB estimates they typically total 2 to 5 percent of the home's purchase price.

 Can closing costs be rolled into the loan?